Jeremiah-J-Emmanuel/alu-regex-data-extraction-Jeremiah-J-Emmanuel/README.md

 Example:
 Assuming I chose to validate emails:

-Enter the Email: Jeremiah
+Enter the Email: Jeremiah<br>
 The Email, Jeremiah, is not correct!
-Please try again!
+Please try again!<br>
-Emails should follow this format: user@example.com or firstname.lastname@company.co.uk
+Emails should follow this format: user@example.com or firstname.lastname@company.co.uk<br>

-Enter the Email: j.emmanuel@alustudent.com
+Enter the Email: j.emmanuel@alustudent.com<br>
-The Email, j.emmanuel@alustudent.com, input is correct!
+The Email, j.emmanuel@alustudent.com, input is correct!<br>
-Do you want to continue validating input [Y/N]:
+Do you want to continue validating input [Y/N]: <br>

 When you enter a valid input, you will be asked if you want to continue to validate input.